Recent amendments to the

 Parent volunteers are encouraged to contact their child’s school to determine if the school’s own policy requires them to hold a Working with Children Check card.

 More information about the Working with Children Act 2005 and the changes that have occurred since the amendments can be found on the Department of Justice and Regulation’s website.

 Involvement in schools by parents and carers helps children achieve the best possible learning outcomes.
 You can participate in school life, both formally and informally, through school councils, parent clubs and volunteering.

 Government schools have volunteer programs where parents can directly participate in school activities.
 These opportunities cover things like helping in the school canteen, helping with school excursions and school events; assistance with reading and maths programs; and participation in environment committees and cultural groups.

 If you are interested in volunteering you may be asked to apply for a Working with Children (WWC) check, which helps to keep children safe by preventing those who pose a risk to the safety of children from working with them in paid or volunteer work.
-For more information about the WWC check, see: Working with Children
+For more information about the WWC check, see:

 Contact your child’s school to find out about volunteering opportunities and programs.

-For more information on school councils, contact your school or see: School Councils
+For more information on school councils, contact your school or see:

 Many schools have a club or association for parents seeking an active role in the school.
-Parent clubs give you the opportunity to participate and contribute to your school community and in partnership with school councils organise social, educational and fundraising activities.
+Parent clubs give you the opportunity to participate and contribute to your school community and in partnership with principal and school councils organise social, educational and fundraising activities.

 Parent Clubs – has a model for constitutions and information on financial procedures for parent/welfare clubs.